peterhaefliger/hugo/content/blog/wholesome-talk.md

 ![15. slide 15](/images/blog/wholesome-talk/dodzurich2024_ignite_peterhaefliger_wholesometalk_pg15.png)

-Finally, studies have shown that if you praise a child for being good at something, they will choose a simpler task next to get praised for bing good again.
+Finally, studies have shown that if you praise a child for being good at something, they will choose a simpler task next to get praised again for being good.

 ![16. slide 16](/images/blog/wholesome-talk/dodzurich2024_ignite_peterhaefliger_wholesometalk_pg16.png)